Awards Logo

 • The use of online tools and techniques has achieved the required results in terms of learner satisfaction, take-up and pass rates.

-The submission must show how the use of online tools and techniques has improved the distance learning programme in question or effectively replaced other methods and media.
-Reasons may be economic, logistical, practical or related to enhancing the learning experience.
+The submission must show online tools and techniques have improved the distance learning programme in question or effectively replaced other methods and media.
+Reasons may be financial, logistical, practical or related to enhancing the learning experience.

 Best use of blended learning - commercial sector